February 2023 v1.04

 b) selecting the content of any data inputted onto the Software;

-c) determining the hosting arrangements and security of the Software and any data stored on it,
+c) determining the hosting arrangements and security and availability of the Software and any data stored on it;

 d) validating the results of any Software analysis of data inputted onto it by the Customer or any Authorised Third Party User; and